My Approach

 People interested in body psychotherapy may find my approach is right for them, as I often use the techniques of Somatic Experiencing, a form of therapy developed by Peter Levine, which is aimed at resolving the physical and emotional effects of trauma.

 The aim of this approach is to re-awaken self-regulation of the nervous system.
-This work overlaps with Core Process psychotherapy: more recent trauma may be helped by a more specifically SE approach; at other times SE becomes a technique within the psychotherapy.
+This work overlaps with Core Process psychotherapy: more recent trauma may be helped by a mainly SE approach; at other times SE becomes a technique within the psychotherapy.
+My work combines both practices.

-Counselling and psychotherapy sometimes take the client into difficult areas but, hopefully, this will be understood as a stage on the way to greater wholeness and there will be support from the therapist during this period.
+Counselling and psychotherapy sometimes take the client into difficult areas.
+This is often necessary as part of the healing process.
+There will be support from the therapist throughout.